Cast Iron Skillet Seasoning Instructions

 9. Remove and repeat 2-3 additional times as necessary.

-Note: If you end up with a spidery patchy appearance to your skillet as a result of using too much oil, don't worry.
+Note: If you end up with a spidery patchy appearance to your skillet as a result of using too seasoning or high smoke point oil, don't worry.
 Your pan will still cook beautiful and delicious meals.